TheAngryRedPanda/Dizque-Cord/README.md

 /upnext - returns the name, season, and episode of the next listing

 [Installation]
-copy all files into the same directory rename .env.example to .env add discord bot token to DISCORDKEY in .env
+-copy all files into the same directory
+-rename .env.example to .env
-(optional) add tvdb api key to TVDBKEY in .env add xmltv url to XMLTVURL in config.json
+-add discord bot token to DISCORDKEY in .env -(optional) add tvdb api key to TVDBKEY in .env
+-add xmltv url to XMLTVURL in config.json

 [To-Do]
 - add timed content announcements + commands to enable/disable